dlstreamer/pipeline-server/README.md

 VA Serving includes a sample client [vaclient](./vaclient/README.md) that can connect to the service and make requests.
 We will use vaclient to explain how to use the key microservice features.
 > **Note:** Any RESTful tool or library can be used to send requests to the VA Serving service.
 We are using vaclient as it simplifies interaction with the service.

+> **Note:**  The microservice has to be up and running before the sample client is invoked.

 Before running a pipeline, we need to know what pipelines are available.
 We do this using vaclient's `list-pipeline` command.
 In new shell run the following command:
 ```bash